7 Best Long Distance Running Shoes in 2024

 What makes it the best?

-Among long-distance running shoes we analyzed in and out of the lab, Nike’s Ultrafly is the ultimate trail winner.
+Among long-distance running shoes we analysed in and out of the lab, Nike’s Ultrafly is the ultimate trail winner.
 It satisfies our need for speed while delivering otherworldly comfort, reliable grip, and exceptional stability, allowing the mile markers to fade away.

 Ultrafly rides like the Vaporfly but with extra protective elements for off-the-beaten paths.
 Underfoot we found the Vibram Megagrip outsole adorned with 3.0-mm lugs to amplify traction.
 We discovered it performs best on smooth trails and high-speed runs.